about 5% more than US college students

 Think About It is an online training designed to promote a healthier and safer campus environment for everyone.
 Seattle University requires all new students to complete this as part of orientation.

 Social media can skew our view of the relationships around us and, in some cases, influence our decisions to stay in unhealthy ones.
-Explore all 10 signs of an unhealthy relationship and start the conversation with your friends.
+This 30-45-minute workshop explores all 10 signs of an unhealthy relationship and teaches participants how to start the conversation with your friends.

 Green Dot is an evidence-based movement on campus to shift the culture by empowering bystanders to prevent acts of power-based personal violence in realistic ways.